htilburgs/MMM-MyWeatherForecast/README.md

 },
 ```

-To get your latitude and longitude, you can go to https://latitudelongitude.org
+* To get your latitude and longitude, you can go to https://latitudelongitude.org
+* To get your Pirate Weather API key, you can go to https://pirateweather.net/en/latest/

 ## Versions
 v1.0.0  - Initial release </br>